Semidefinite programming relaxations for quantum correlations: Background

-Quantum theory is not necessary for defining the concept of nonlocality.
-One just needs probability distributions to obey the principle of no-signaling.
+One is often interested in the maximal value of a Bell inequality when the correlations are not constrained to come from LHVs or quantum theory, but only to obey the principle of no-signaling.
 No-signaling is the assumption that the one party's outcome cannot depend on the input of the other, which can be physically justified e.g.~through space-like separation of the parties.
 This is formalised as

 Since these conditions are linear, the set of all distributions satisfying them (known as no-signaling correlations) can be characterised by LP.
-Crucially though, such is not the case for quantum correlations as these are known to be more constrained than no-signaling correlations.
+The maximal value one obtains is in general larger than with LHVs or quantum theory.
 For instance, no-signaling correlations can achieve the higher-than-quantum CHSH violation of $S_\text{CHSH}=4$ \cite{Khalfin1985, Popescu1994}.